mvniemi/Linksprite_EP2P04/README.md

 If you're using an Atmel328 or similar (Arduino Uno or similar), you won't have enough memory to buffer the whole display in 4-tone, and will only be able to use monochrome.
 I have not been able to test full 4-tone yet (I've been able to test run half display on the uno), I will verify it's implemented right once I get ahold of a chip with more memory.

-I am currently working on an updated version that uses the onboard display memory, solving this issue and taking full advantage of this chip/
+I am currently working on an updated version that uses the onboard display memory, solving this issue and taking full advantage of this chip.
 # Usage:
 ## Installation:
 Both this library and the Adafruit_GFX library must be installed.